Improving a Marriage Instead of Getting a Divorce

 She says one thing that's very important is to listen, or spouses may give up talking about anything deep and meaningful with their marriage partners.
 She says her husband used to get irritated with her because she sometimes didn't pay enough attention to what he said, or would interrupt him, or she wouldn't wait for him to think of answers to her questions before she started talking again.
 But she learned to be more willing to listen patiently.

-She says another important thing is giving your spouse enough space to think.
+The author of this book says another important thing is giving your spouse enough space to think.
 She says it's important that they can have a place where they can go to be alone.

 She says one of her friends said that for years, when she felt she needed to talk to her husband about something, but it didn't seem as if he was listening, she would follow him around the house and even out to his workshop explaining her thoughts more and more.
 This would often lead to an angry argument.
-Eventually, she discovered that if she just said what she wanted to say at first and then just left things, he would come back to her with an answer within a few hours or days, having thought the matter through completely, and they would resolve the issue.
+Eventually, she discovered that if she just said what she wanted to say at first and then just left things, he would come back to her with an answer within a few hours or days, having thought the matter through completely, and they would resolve the issue. |

 She says she learned in a class about improving marriage that writing a letter to a spouse can sometimes be a good communication tool when people have become over-sensitive to each other's tone of voice and body language.
 People can be more thoughtful about what they say when they put it in a letter.
 They have a chance to re-write it if they've decided their words are unwise, before they let their spouse see it.